Where can I find out how to cope with an undiagnosed condition?

 Global Genes has developed a resource for people with undiagnosed conditions called "Becoming An Empowered Patient: A Toolkit For The Undiagnosed."

 Are there research programs available for people without a diagnosis?

 Yes.
 If an individual’s health care providers and specialists have not been able to make a definite diagnosis so far, participating in a research study or clinical trial may be another option.
 See below for a description of some of the National Institutes of Health (NIH) research programs that are going on now:

 ClinicalTrials.gov is database that provides current information on clinical research studies.
-You can search ClinicalTrials.gov for research studies looking at general categories of diseases (e.g. neurological disease or eye disease) or specific symptoms.
+You can search ClinicalTrials.gov for research studies looking at general categories of diseases (e.g. neurological diseases or eye diseases) or specific symptoms.
 Some studies accept individuals without a diagnosis with the research goal of making a diagnosis.

-One study that is enrolling individuals who do not have a diagnosis is entitled "Studies of Children with Metabolic and Other Genetic Diseases".
+One study that is enrolling individuals who do not have a diagnosis is entitled "Pediatric patients with Metabolic and Other Genetic Diseases".
 This study is evaluating individuals with known or suspected genetic diseases, including metabolic diseases.
 Despite the name, people of all ages may be eligible for this study.

 To find out more about clinical trials that take place at the NIH, you can call the NIH Clinical Center to talk to a specialist.

 How can I learn more about clinical trials?

 If you or someone you know is interested in enrolling in a clinical trial, you can find helpful general information on clinical trials at ClinicalTrials.gov.